Department of Health and Human Services

 Eras Senior Network volunteer drivers are available for Milwaukee County residents 60 years or older.
 Eras provides rides to meet basic needs, such as to the doctor or dentist appointments, or trips to the pharmacy, grocery store, or bank.
 Rides are free and must be scheduled 7 days in advance.
 Call (414) 488-6500.

-The Family Caregiver Support Network seeks to help family caregivers by offering information, education and support services to assist caregivers of older adults as well as older adults caring for grandchildren or children with disabilities.
-They offer counseling, training and resources for caregivers.
-For the Family Caregiver Support Network call the Alzheimer's Association at (414) 479-8800.
+Milwaukee County Caregiver Support Program seeks to help family caregivers by offering information, education and support services for caregivers of older adults, caregivers of individuals with dementia, and older adults caregivers who are caring for grandchildren or individuals with disabilities.
+They offer information, support, and financial resources for caregivers.

 Health & Wellness Workshops

 We are committed to improving the health and wellness of older adults in Milwaukee County.
-Together with our community partners, we offer wellness and prevention programs that promote healthy living.
-Click the workshops below for upcoming dates and times or call (414) 289-6352 for more information.
+Together with our community partners, we offer wellness and prevention programs that promote healthy aging in areas including caregiving, chronic conditions, falls prevention and physical activity.
+Click the workshops below or see the current quarterly Wellness Workshops flyer for upcoming dates and times or call (414) 289-6352 for more information.
+Voluntary donations accepted to support the programs.

 Open AllClose All